How To Choose New Flooring Like A Pro!

 The Carpet "Specification" Label

 On the back of every retail Carpet Sample there should be a manufacturer's label that reveals the Carpet Specifications including:

 These five carpet specifications are the need-to-know information that every homeowner needs to help determine how durable the carpet is; to help determine the carpet's overall value and durability; to determine whether or not the carpet selected would be a suitable choice to meet or exceed your needs, goals, lifestyle and budget based on your own unique level of foot-traffic you have in YOUR home.

-There should also be other important facts shown on the manufacturer's label too, such as:
+There should be other facts on the manufacturer's label: